Caskman/AlamoWaitList/README.md

 This is my attempt at the alamo drafthouse interview project.

-HUGE CAVEAT: I was a fool and didn't tackle this with responsiveness in mind from the start.
-If I had more time I would redo it with a responsive boilerplate like Bootstrap.
-If you don't want to punch yourself, don't view this on anything other than laptop form factors.

 ## Run Locally